SBC6809 Lab-mate computer

 Description

 The SBC 6809 Lab-mate single-board computer was designed by Peter Bubonja, research associate in the Department of Electrical Engineering at the University of Toronto (U of T), between 1984 and 85.
-The computer was designed and developed at the U of T Power Group computer applications lab to enhance the capabilities of the U of T 6809 Board (a single-board computer designed at the university in 1979 and sold by Exceltronix Components and Computing of Toronto).
+The computer was designed and developed at the U of T Power Group computer applications lab to enhance the capabilities of the U of T M6809 single-board computer designed at the university in 1979 and sold by Exceltronix Components and Computing of Toronto.
 The Lab-mate was used in digital electronics labs at, among other places, the University of Toronto and Ryerson Polytechnical Institute.
 One of the main differences between the U of T Board and the Lab-mate was that the latter was designed around the STD bus allowing a range of off-the-shelf STD cards to be directly used with the computer.
 This provided an effective way to expand and tailor the system towards the user's needs.

 Technical Specifications:

-CPU - Motorola 6809, 8-bit
+CPU - Motorola MC6809, 8-bit

 RAM - up to 48K using six memory slots